 1. Two sets of plans shall be submitted to the Construction Services Center, 1400 N. Boulevard, Tampa, FL 33607.
 Fire alarm plans may be submitted in conjunction with the building/electrical plans or separately as a supplement to the project.

-2. A fire alarm permit may be issued to a State of Florida certified and City of Tampa licensed unlimited electricalcontractor or fire alarm contractor.
+2. A fire alarm permit may be issued to the State of Florida certified and City of Tampa licensed unlimited electrical contractor or fire alarm, contractor.

 4. For each building, state the OCCUPANCY CLASSIFICATION which corresponds to the appropriate Chapter of NFPA 101, Life Safety Code.
 Also indicate the SUB-CLASS, if any.